AMB0000/EmbeddedSystems/Phase_D/readme.md

 ## Prototype Stage

-Before cutting any acrylic, the chassis design was validated on paper, as required by the instructor.
+Before cutting any acrylic, I validated the chassis design on paper.
 The chassis outline was printed at 1:1 scale and the real PCB, battery holder, motors, and ball-caster were placed on top to confirm every hole pattern and clearance matched the actual parts.
-Only after the paper version passed was the same DXF sent to the laser cutter.
+Only after the paper version passed did I send the same DXF to the laser cutter.

-Instructor's chassis validation video: https://youtu.be/5C3L4LZVVkk

 ## PCB Design